qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 <div style="text-align: justify">

-The Chart Builder is used to build custom visualizations on top of your data – you can quickly see what matters most to you and spot trends you might have missed otherwise.
+Chart Builder is used to build custom visualizations on top of your data – you can quickly see what matters most to you and spot trends you might have missed otherwise.
 In this article, we will walk you through the process of creating a custom chart.

 ## Creating a Chart
-Inside your application, navigate to Data, select the form or dataset you’d like to analyze, and choose the Analyze tab, followed by the Custom View.
+Inside your application, select the form or dataset you’d like to analyze, and choose the Analyze tab, followed by the Custom View.

 ![1_chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.7_chart-builder/1_chart-builder.png#thumbnail-40)